carde734/Identifying-cell-types-within-a-single-cell-data-biological/README.md

 # Identifying-cell-types-within-a-single-cell-data-biological
-Single cell data biological analysis includes a primary step that is investigating which type each cell belongs to CIPR (Correlation based method) and ScCATCH (Marker gene method) methods were analysed and numerically compared under different situations.
+Single cell data biological analysis includes a primary step that is investigating which type each cell belongs to.
+For that purpose, CIPR (Correlation based method) and ScCATCH (Marker gene method) methods were analysed and numerically compared under different situations.

 ## Introduction